-I am selling our house in Herefordshire and the buyers lawyers are claiming that there is a possibility that the property was built on contaminated land.
-Any local lawyer would know this is not the case.
-For the life of me I don't know why the purchasers used an internet conveyancing outfit as opposed to a conveyancing solicitor in Herefordshire.
-Having lived in Herefordshire for six years we know that this is a non issue.
-Is it a good idea to contact our local Authority to seek confirmation that the buyers are looking for.
+My partner and I are close to exchanging contracts on the sale of our property in Herefordshire and according to the buyers it appears that there is a possibility that the property was built on contaminated land.
+Any local conveyancer would know that there is no such problem.
+For the life of me I don't know why the purchasers instructed an internet conveyancing outfit as opposed to a conveyancing solicitor in Herefordshire.
+We have lived in Herefordshire for 5 years we know of no issue.
+Should we get in touch with our local Authority to get clarification that there is no issue.

-It would appear that you have a conveyancing firm already.
+It sounds as though you may have a conveyancing lawyer already.
 Are they able to advise?
 You need to check with your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same ailment)

 I have recentlybeen informed that Arc property Solicitors have been shut down.
 They carried out my conveyancing in Herefordshire for a purchase of a freehold house 18 months ago.
 How can I establish that my home is in my name in the name of the former proprietor?

 The easiest way to check if the premises is in your name, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Herefordshire conveyancing specialists.

 Just had an offer accepted on a new build flat in Herefordshire.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build conveyancing.

 Set out below are examples of a selection of leasehold new build questions that you can expect your new-build leasehold conveyancing in Herefordshire